renkun-ken/formattable/README.Rmd

 This package is designed for applying formatting on vectors and data frames to make data presentation easier, richer, more flexible and hopefully convey more information.

-**This package is still under active development.
-The APIs may be unstable.**

 ## Install

 Currently, the package is only available on GitHub.